-More about ATU's process for VRA can be found below in Appendix B.
+More about ATU's process for VRA can be found In Appendix B.

-b.
-Dismissal (Mandatory and Discretionary)
+B. Dismissal (Mandatory and Discretionary)10

-ATU must dismiss a formal complaint or any allegations therein if, at any time during the investigation or hearing, it is determined that:
+ATU must dismiss a Formal Complaint or any allegations therein if, at any time during the investigation or hearing, it is determined that: